Ventilator 202

-Ventilator 202 (in Serbian, meaning: 'electric fan 202') was a live radio show broadcast by Beograd 202 radio station during the 1980s and hosted by Zoran Modli.
-It was one of the most important shows of Belgrade's "202" station and possibly also the most important project of its host.
+Ventilator 202 (in Serbian, meaning: 'electric fan 202') was a live radio show broadcast by Radio Beograd 202 during the 1980s and hosted by Zoran Modli.
+It was one of the most important shows of that station and possibly also the most important project of its host.
 It first aired first June 3, 1979.
 Zoran Modli was its host until late 1987.
 He later hosted another similar show, Modulacije.
-"Ventilator 202" was renamed to "501" and hosted by Dubravka Marković, giving it her own style.
+Ventilator 202 was then renamed to 501 and hosted by Dubravka Marković, giving it her own style.
 It was notable for its promotion of local (domestic) demo music, early application of computers and introduction of "absolute radio" concept.

 Ventilator 202 was a show done differently from other contemporary radio shows in Yugoslavia.
 Zoran Modli was not only the show's host but also operated the mixing console and other equipment himself.
 Essentially he was also a disc jockey.

 During the second half of the 1980s, Ventilator 202 broadcast computer software recorded on cassette tapes for popular home computers Galaksija, ZX Spectrum and Commodore 64.

-Demo Music
+Demo music

 A number of other contemporary radio shows broadcast demo music made by young bands but failed to gain popularity.
 Zoran Modli took a different approach with Ventilator 202.
 Instead of playing solely demo music he interleaved it with hits of the time, as equal.
 The show gained such popularity that it became a great starting point for young musicians and a way to hear an alternative to established sound.
 Ventilator 202 had no shortage of demo tapes coming in, from the entire Yugoslavia of the time.

 The popularity eventually lead to the idea that actual albums (vinyl records and cassette tapes) can be released with the best of the best.
-With the help of Dušan Pančić, Ventilator 202 released the first "Demo Top 10" album in April 1983, soon to be followed by a second one in November 1983.
+With the help of Dušan Pančić, Ventilator 202 released the first Demo Top 10 album in April 1983, soon to be followed by a second one in November 1983.
 The last, third, album created by the original team was released Spring 1985.